 Many people have found that they need to be more cautious in a foreign country than in their home countries because misunderstandings may easily arise.
-It is worthwhile to be aware of cross-cultural differences in order to avoid potentially dangerous situations.
-The following is some practical advice for helping you reduce the risk of finding yourself in an uncomfortable or dangerous situation:
+It is worthwhile to be aware of cross-cultural differences to avoid potentially dangerous situations, particularly given that some subtle clues that would ordinarily alert you to dangerous situations may not be as readable as when you are at home.
+Below is some practical advice for helping you reduce the risk of finding yourself in an uncomfortable or dangerous situation.

 Tips on Staying Safe abroad:

 - Educate yourself on the cultural and political environments of the countries you plan to visit.

 - Develop strategies for how you might need to modify any of your normal daily activities to accommodate for a new or different environment.

 - Be aware of cultural norms that might be different than those in the U.S. However, do not feel that you need to allow for unsafe or uncomfortable invasions of your personal boundaries for the sake of cultural sensitivity.

 - Educate yourself about sexual harassment, violence, and gender dynamics abroad in order to make safe choices.

 - Carry your emergency card and your ID at all times and know local emergency numbers.

 - Learn how to ask for help in the local language.

 - Keep important bags and belongings close to you or on your person at all times.